firepear/thrasher-music-catalog/README.md

 You can see the `facets` value is wrapped in `%`s, and the specified `%` in the first `year` value left alone, as described earlier.

+The final result of calling `c.ParseFormat` is that `c.FltrCount` will be set to the count of tracks which match the filter expression.

 ## tmctool